(408) 924-5004 (office)

 Building evacuations for Duncan Hall, Science building and MacQuarrie Hall and who the emergency contact people are for these buildings.

 How to recognize hazards, fire and the fire triangle, potential and indeterminate hazards, health effects, exposure guides, routes of entry and noise.

-For those of you who may be pregnant or thinking about getting pregnant, view a list of chemicals that are known teratogens that the College of Science has in their chemical inventory.
-You can use this information to ask your professor if any of these chemicals might be used in your lab.
-There is also a link to the Proposition 65 (Public Right to Know) website that has the complete list of Prop 65 chemicals.
+For those of you who may be pregnant or thinking about getting pregnant, view a link to the Proposition 65 (Public Right to Know) website that has the complete list of Prop 65 chemicals.

 Information for those who deal with hazardous wastes.
 Get the Department of Transportation's list of 9 hazard classes and the National Fire Prevention Association's information on the NFPA diamond; what it means and what the numbers signify.

 Information regarding the COS Safety Committee meetings.

 If you are working in the lab and the Materials Safety Data Sheet (MSDS or SDS) binder (that should already be in your lab or back office) does not contain the MSDS for the chemical that you are using at that location, you have two options: 1) contact the Associate Dean of Research and request the MSDS needed; 2) find the on-line MSDS at this link.